next-step/kotlin-blackjack/README.md

 - [x] Deck must not contain duplicated cards.

+Hands
+- [x] Must have two cards to be initialized.
+- [x] Should be able to add card to hands.

 Player

 - [ ] Receives two cards at start of the game.